 - Low sample volume (10-100 µl per array)

 - Compatible with most sample types

 AAA, AAL, ACG, ACL, ASA, BanLec, BC2L-A, BC2LCN, BPA, Calsepa, CGL2, CNL, Con A, DBA, Discoidin I, Discoidin II, DSA, ECA, EEL, F17AG, Gal1, Gal1-S, Gal2, Gal3, Gal3C-S, Gal7-S, Gal9, GNA, GRFT, GS-I, GS-II, HIHA, Jacalin, LBA, LCA, LEA, Lentil, Lotus, LSL-N, MAA, Malectin, MOA, MPL, NPA, Orysata, PA-IIL, PA-IL, PALa, PHA-E, PHA-L, PHA-P, PNA, PPL, PSA, PSL1a, PTL, RS-Fuc, SAMB, SBA, SJA, SNA-I, SNA-II, STL, UDA, UEA-I, UEA-II, VFA, VVA, WFA, WGA

-Using the lectin array, we can discover the different glycoprotein profiles of the serum samples or cell lysates from patient cohorts versus a control group.
-Below images showed the profiles of the glycans from serum samples detected by Biotin-anti-human IgG and Fluorescence dye-streptavidin.
+Using the lectin array, we can discover the different glycoprotein profiles of the serum samples, cell lysates, or purified glycoprotein.
+The images above show the profiles of the glycans from different types of samples including human serum, recombinant glycoproteins human HE4, AFP, mouse TTF, purified human IgG, and bacterial cell lysates OF DH-5α, DE3 detected by Biotin labeling and Fluorescence dye-streptavidin.

 - Identify and profile the glycans in their samples